hushmirror/SilentDragon/README.md

 Additionally, if this is the first time you're running SilentDragon or a hushd daemon, SilentDragon will find Sapling params (~50 MB) and configure `HUSH3.conf` for you.

 Pass `--no-embedded` to disable the embedded hushd and force SilentDragon to connect to an external node.

+If SD crashes when autostarting hushd, you may have run out of memory.
+This could happen with very large wallets.
+Try closing unnecessary applications and/or browser tabs and retry.
+Another method is to start hushd first, then start SD, which will connect to the existing hushd.

 ## Compiling from source